orgTestCodacy11KRepos110MB/repo-9275-inxi/README.txt

 --help menu and significant and useful debugger output tools so you can see what is happening if something isn't working as hoped.

-Because these always require manual updates using emprirical research and data, they are developed stand-alone to make it easier to update them, and also easier for other people to work on them, and, ideally, to contribute patches to improve matches.
+Because these always require manual updates using empirical research and data, they are developed stand-alone to make it easier to update them, and also easier for other people to work on them, and, ideally, to contribute patches to improve matches.
 Well, I can dream, can't I?
 LOL.